dorimanx/cbump/README.md

 Cbump indentify partition by file name, (e.g, If your use -f with a recovery.img file, cbump flash as recovery).
 ```

+The flash function uses MSM identifier to detect partition block, Tested only on LG G2, Probably works too with LG G3 and others LG devices powered by Qualcomm.

 References:

 * https://android.googlesource.com/platform/system/core